 The Office of Freight Management and Operations works to improve goods movement on the U.S. transportation system and across our borders.
 To advance this mission, the Office administers programs and activities including:

 - National Freight Program implementation: Develop and update guidance; coordinate reviews of State Freight Plans and certification of Critical Urban and Critical Rural Freight Corridors; manage mapping activities for the National Highway Freight Network, Primary Highway Freight System, and highway elements of the National Multimodal Freight Network; and conduct freight conditions and performance reporting.

 - Funding Programs: Oversee the federal aid apportionments for the National Highway Freight Program (formula program for State DOTs).
-Manage FHWA engagement in discretionary grant programs, including review of applications and oversight/implementation of grants in such programs as TIGER and INFRA (formerly "FASTLANE," the Nationally Significant Freight and Highway Projects Program).
+Manage FHWA freight-related discretionary grant programs, including application reviews and grant oversight/implementation for the Better Utilizing Investments to Leverage Development (BUILD) Program, formerly known as the TIGER Program, and the Infrastructure for Rebuilding America (INFRA) Program, formerly known as the FASTLANE or the Nationally Significant Freight and Highway Projects Program.
 Conduct oversight of legacy programs including Projects of National and Regional Significance, National Corridor Infrastructure Improvement, Freight Intermodal Distribution Pilot, and Truck Parking Facilities Program.

 - Freight Data and Analysis: Develop new and improved analytical tools and data to support freight planning and prioritization, including the Freight Analysis Framework; bottlenecks identification; performance measurement; reliability on the Interstate Highway System; supply chain fluidity analysis; intermodal connectors analysis; etc.